 2. What Is Teletherapy?

-Teletherapy offers remote counseling and psychotherapy services through digital communication, including video sessions, phone calls, or chat.
-Licensed mental health professionals such as psychologists, licensed clinical social workers, or professional counselors provide these services.
-Teletherapy focuses on discussing emotions, thoughts, and behaviors to help individuals cope with life challenges.
+Teletherapy offers remote counselling and psychotherapy services through digital communication, including video sessions, phone calls, or chat.
+Licensed mental health professionals such as psychologists, licensed clinical social workers, or professional counsellors provide these services.
+Teletherapy focuses on discussing emotions, thoughts, and behaviours to help individuals cope with life challenges.

 Key Characteristics of Teletherapy:

-• Therapeutic Techniques: Techniques like cognitive-behavioral therapy (CBT) and mindfulness may be used to help patients.
+- Therapeutic Techniques: Techniques like cognitive-behavioral therapy (CBT), Solution-Focused Brief Therapy (SFBT) and mindfulness may be used to help patients by providing quick, actionable solutions to immediate challenges.

 3. How Do Telepsychiatry and Teletherapy Differ?